 - Lowering the height of cabinets in the kitchen in order to make them accessible to tenants who use a wheelchair

-What are Examples of Discrimination Against Tenants?
+What are Examples of Discrimination and Other Prohibited Practices?

 Housing discrimination can occur in many different forms.
 The following are some common examples: